MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 4. Type `print(Revo.version)` to show the software version.
 5. Type `rxSummary(~., iris)` to return summary statistics on the built-in iris sample dataset.
 The `rxSummary` function is from `RevoScaleR`.

+### 5. Optional configuration for operationalization

-Additionally, run the [Administrator Utility](../operationalize/configure-use-admin-utility.md) to configure your R Server for remote access and execution, web service deployment, or multi-server installation.
+On a Windows installation, we recommend that you run the [Administrator Utility](../operationalize/configure-use-admin-utility.md) to configure the server for remote access and execution, web service deployment, or cluster topologies.

-## Enable Remote Connections and Analytic Deployment

-(TO DO: Revise for python)

-The server can be used as-is if you install and use an R IDE on the same box, but to benefit from the deployment and consumption of web services with Microsoft R Server, then you must configure R Server after installation to act as a deployment server and host analytic web services.
-Possible configurations are a [one-box setup](operationalize-r-server-one-box-config.md) or an [enterprise setup](operationalize-r-server-enterprise-config.md).
-Doing so also enables remote execution, allowing you to connect to R Server from an R Client workstation and execute code on the server.
+[Remote execution](../r/how-to-execute-code-remotely) makes the server accessible to client workstations running R Client or the Python client libraries on your network.
+Configuration steps are few and the benefit is big, so please take a few minutes to complete this task.

 ## What's Installed with Machine Learning Server